Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 in the shaders to perform indirect access into other tables containing the scene data.

 ## Shader Record

-*Think of a shader record like a closure, it combines a set of parameters + a function to be called for some object or ray*

 A Shader Record combines one or more shader functions with a set of parameters to be passed to these functions when they're called by the runtime.